-Of course in the winter time remember, you’ll want to slow that bumping action down to a crawl.
+Of course in the winter, you’ll want to slow that bumping action down to a crawl.
 A good crawdad imitation crawling the bottom slowly can illicit strikes at any time of year.

 Bank Fishing Gear

 Bank fishing gear isn’t very specialized, but there are a few items that can make your trip easier.
 One key piece of equipment is a good backpack.
-Of course it’s not required, but there are fishing backpacks available.
-These can be bought preloaded with tackle boxes.
+It’s not required, of course, but there are fishing specific backpacks available.
+These can be bought pre-loaded with tackle boxes.